 Diesel Technology C.A.S.
+Certificate of Applied Science

 Note: Upon admission to the Diesel Technology Program, students are required to purchase a tool set as outlined in the tool section of this catalog.
 Students are required to purchase school-approved shirts and red rags for use in the shops and are responsible for a cleaning fee each semester.